As Sally Struthers used to say, would you like to earn more money? Sure we all would.

 - Music Xray – Another review site with a ranking system that pays you more as you do more, you can get up to $1 per review which is the highest of any we’ve seen. $20 minimum payout though.

 If you are knowledgeable about something, there will always be places for you to teach that knowledge to others.
-The follow sites are for tutoring, rather than building your own educational courses and selling them online, and unless it’s noted they are based in the United States.
+The following sites are for tutoring, rather than building your educational courses and selling them online, and unless it’s noted they are based in the United States.